Christmas Present Oreo Balls

-- Add the cream cheese and International Delight creamer to the mixing bowl, and blended using an electric mixer.
+- Add the cream cheese to the mixing bowl, blend using an electric mixer.

 - Line a baking sheet with a silicone baking mat.
 Use a small cookie scoop to portion out an oreo ball, then use your hands to form it into a square.

 - Place the oreo balls on the lined baking sheet.
 Refrigerate the oreo balls for 20 minutes.

 - After 20 minutes, begin to melt the color candy melts (with a little bit of vegetable shortening/oil - about 2 tsp) in a small pot over low heat on the stove.
 Stir occasionally until it's completed melted.

 - Remove the oreo balls from the fridge.
 To dip, place 1 oreo balls in the pot with melted chocolate.
 Use a spoon to spoon chocolate on top, if needed.
 To remove the oreo ball, use a fork to lift it out of the chocolate.
 To remove excess chocolate from the oreo ball on the fork, scrape the bottom of the fork on the edge of the pot to remove chocolate, then put the oreo ball back on the silicone baking mat.
 Continue this process until all the oreo balls are dipped.